javadadabi/manage_employee/README.md

 # Employee manager
+## This is a simple web application to manage employees work duration.
 To run this project do as follows:
 1- Download project or clone it using this command:
 ```